Eating too much salt is making Americans sick. Even a 12% reduction can save lives

 And, over time, this leads to disease.
 "The kidneys get stressed, the blood vessels get stressed, the heart gets stressed," says Mozaffarian.

 Sodium plays a key role as a preservative and taste enhancer in packaged food, according to the American Frozen Food Institute.
-And "sodium reduction is complex," the industry group says, but food companies are already working to reduce sodium "by offering a variety of products to meet consumer demands – lower sodium, reduced sodium, lightly salted, and no salt options," according to a news release from the group, and plan to continue to work with the FDA on its sodium reduction targets.
+And "sodium reduction is complex," the industry group says, but food companies are already working to reduce sodium "by offering a variety of products to meet consumer demands – lower sodium, reduced sodium, lightly salted, and no salt options," according to a release, and plan to to continue to work with the FDA on its sodium reduction targets.